Sports betting starts in Arizona in time for NFL season - WHIZ News

 “I don’t think I’m going to Vegas anymore,” said Johnson, 38, who works in software sales.

-The Footprint Center — home of the Suns, Phoenix Mercury and Arizona Rattlers football team — hosts FanDuel Sportsbook.
-A ceremony attended by Ducey and retired Suns players Channing Frye and Richard Jefferson and FanDuel executives was scheduled for Thursday afternoon, followed by an official watch party for the NFL season opener featuring the Dallas Cowboys and the Tampa Bay Buccaneers ahead of kickoff.
+The Footprint Center — home of the Suns, Phoenix Mercury and Arizona Rattlers football team — hosts FanDuel Sportsbook, where Ducey and retired Suns players Channing Frye and Richard Jefferson, and FanDuel executives attended a ceremony followed by an official watch party for the NFL season opener featuring the Dallas Cowboys and the Tampa Bay Buccaneers ahead of kickoff.

 The state law allowed licenses for up to 10 professional sports teams and eight were awarded last month, and they and tribes can partner with sportsbooks.
 The team licenses allow retail and online betting.